alejandro-albiol/toDoPro/README.md

 # toDoPro

 toDoPro is a simple yet powerful task manager that leverages AI to help you prioritize and manage your tasks effectively.
-This is my first full-stack application, built with a hexagonal architecture and organized as a monorepo.
+This is my first full-stack application, organized as a monorepo.
 It includes a backend, frontend, and database integration.

 ## Features

 - Task Management: Create, read, update, and delete tasks with ease.